 Due to the membrane size and treatment requirements of a typical RO treatment system, suspended solids rarely make it to the RO unit itself.
 Pre-treatment processes remove these solids to prevent fouling of the membrane units.
-In contrast, a RO membrane's effectiveness at removing dissolved solids results in RO reject waters with high total dissolved solids concentrations.
-At this Facility, a media filter and 5-micron pressure filter are used to remove particulate matter.
-The discharge created from backwashing these filters is not authorized in the Draft Permit.
+Instead, a RO membrane's effectiveness at removing dissolved solids results in RO reject waters with high total dissolved solids concentrations.
+At this facility, pressure filtration prior to RO treatment, with a 10- and 3-micron filter set up in series for both RO treatment trains.
+The discharge created from backwashing these filters is not authorized by the Draft Permit.